Research Paper

 existence of HIV/AIDS and as it was mentioned earlier the first case was

-countries, especially in Africa , were there is
+indicated in 1959 in Congo Africa , were there is

 an HIV/AIDS epidemic.
 Thus, the scientists experience a shortage of information